William T. Williams: The late 1960s and the 1970s

 Acrylic on canvas.
 108 × 84 in.
 (274.3 × 213.4 cm).

 The Studio Museum in Harlem; gift of Charles Cowles, New York.

-From 1968 until 1970, Williams helped organize the Smokehouse Associates, a group of artists, including Guy Ciarcia, Melvin Edwards, and Billy Rose, who painted murals in Harlem in traditional and non-traditional spaces.
+From 1968 until 1970, Williams helped organize the Smokehouse Associates, a group of artists, including Guy Ciarcia, Melvin Edwards, and Billy Rose, who painted murals in Harlem in traditional and non-traditional spaces.The Smokehouse Associates were deeply influenced by the revolutionary concepts of abstraction and monumentality championed by artist Knox Martin, a Professor of Art at Yale when Williams studied there.
+Martin advocated for pushing art outside traditional, elite institutional gallery spaces and Martin's emphasis on "collaborative environmental projects" provided a blueprint for how large-scale, hard-edged geometric murals could structurally alter human interaction with public spaces.

 Williams quickly gained attention from the mainstream art world.
 The Museum of Modern Art acquired his composition "Elbert Jackson L.A.M.F., Part II" in 1969, and by 1970 his work was exhibited at the Fondation Maeght in Saint-Paul-de-Vence, France.

 In 1969 he participated in The Black Artist in America: A Symposium, held at the Metropolitan Museum of Art.
 He also took part in numerous exhibitions including the Studio Museum in Harlem's Inaugural Show, X to the Fourth Power, and New Acquisitions held at the Museum of Modern Art.
 In 1970 Williams was commissioned by the Jewish Museum (New York), and the Menil Collection in Houston, Texas.

 Williams' first one-man show at New York's Reese Palley Gallery in 1971, resulted in the sale of every painting.
 The same year, the Whitney Museum of American Art exhibited his work twice; collectors such as AT&T and General Mills purchased his art; and his work was featured in both Life and Time magazines.

 Williams returned home to the dusty unpaved roads of North Carolina for the inspiration of a new palette, one born of the luster and glow of mica, false gold, and fox fire from earth's pulsating cover.
 Williams' relief from color-field painting was celebrated in the new works completed between 1971 and 1977, such as Equinox and Indian Summer.
 In 1975 William also took part in an artist in residence program at Fisk University in Nashville, Tennessee.

 In 1977, Williams participated in the second World Festival of Black Arts and African Culture in Lagos, Nigeria (FESTAC).
 This festival brought together more than 17,000 artists of African descent from 59 countries.
 It was the largest cultural event ever held on the African continent.

 Starting in 1979, Williams changed his painting composition style by dividing the canvas into two distinct sections.